Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Introduction

 However, due to the extreme environment, these network drones may undergo attrition, possibly disabled by heat, smoke, or bad actors~\cite{maresca2025react}.
 When a drone is attrited in this way, other drones must re-position themselves to re-establish lines of communication, but this still results in temporary disruption to the network.
-A robust system should therefore have the property that the drone network possesses enough slack and redundancy to ensure that limited drone attrition will not result in a disruption of connectivity to each task.
+A robust system should therefore have the property that the drone network possesses enough slack and redundancy to ensure that limited drone attrition will not result in a disruption of connectivity to each task. {The environment in these scenarios is inherently hostile.
+Networking assets may undergo attrition, disabled by intense heat, smoke, or adversarial actions~\cite{maresca2025react}.
+When a node fails, traditional systems react by repositioning remaining drones to re-establish connectivity.
+However, this reactive approach inevitably incurs \emph{network downtime} during the transition, leaving responders isolated at critical moments.
+A truly robust system must anticipate this attrition, possessing enough inherent redundancy to ensure that connectivity remains uninterrupted even as the network self-heals.}

-Similar challenges arise in disaster response~\cite{queralta2020collaborative,ning2024multi}, search-and-rescue operations~\cite{agrawal2020next,maresca2025react}, and tactical battlefield engagements~\cite{yan2020distributed,ramachandran2024resilient}, where maintaining reliable communication networks is critical despite harsh conditions that may damage or destroy networking assets.
+Similar challenges arise in{Beyond firefighting, these challenges are pervasive in} disaster response~\cite{queralta2020collaborative,ning2024multi}, search-and-rescue operations~\cite{agrawal2020next,maresca2025react}, and tactical battlefield engagements~\cite{yan2020distributed,ramachandran2024resilient}, where maintaining reliable communication networks is critical despite harsh conditions that may damage or destroy networking assets.
 The common thread across these scenarios is the need for a robust, self-healing network that can maintain connectivity even as individual nodes fail.